Ex-President Gbagbo back in Ivory Coast after acquittal - WTMJ

 After making his way down the steps to the runway, Gbagbo was escorted to a VIP hall at the airport, where he was greeted by political allies and his wife, Simone.
 She did not attend his trial at The Hague because the ICC also had issued a warrant for her arrest on charges related to the post-election violence.

+He later made a brief speech to his supporters at his former campaign headquarters in Cocody.

+“I am happy to return to Ivory Coast and to Africa,” he said before adding: “I know that I am Ivorian but in prison I knew that I belonged to Africa.”

-While the government led by his then-rival President Alassane Ouattara has allowed Gbagbo’s return to Ivorian soil, there were already concerns about what role the divisive former leader may play in national politics.
+While the government led by his longtime rival President Alassane Ouattara has allowed Gbagbo’s return to Ivorian soil, there already have been concerns about what impact his presence will have on the nation’s political stability.
+It is not immediately known whether the 76-year-old ex-president will seek to re-enter politics.

 Gbagbo’s supporters began arriving near the airport at 6 a.m., long before the ex-president had even boarded his flight in Brussels.
 Tensions between the jubilant crowds and security forces were high, with tear gas being used to disperse people coming to greet Gbagbo.

-The ex-president made no comment to journalists before getting into a vehicle that was soon encircled by crowds.
-Officials from his political party had said he planned to make a tour of Abidjan to visit supporters in his strongholds, but it was not immediately clear how his flight’s delayed arrival might affect those plans.

-Gbagbo’s opponents maintain he should be jailed in Ivory Coast, not given a statesman’s welcome.
-Some demonstrated outside Gbagbo’s residence in the Cocody neighborhood of Abidjan on Wednesday.
+His opponents, though, maintain he should be jailed in Ivory Coast, not given a statesman’s welcome.
+Some demonstrated outside Gbagbo’s residence in the Cocody on Wednesday.

 Thursday, though, was mostly a day of jubilation for Gbagbo’s supporters, who long have maintained his prosecution was unfair and politically motivated.
 The ex-president garnered nearly 46% of the vote in 2010 and maintains a strong base of supporters.